 Information about speeding penalties

 There are a number of road safety organisations that work towards making streets safer for everyone.
-We do not endorse what they say but you may find the information helpful:
+Although the content is not endorsed by the Borough of Poole you may find the information helpful: